miqdigital/aws-utils/ami_backup_executor/README.md

 * Typing ```python ami_backup.py -h will give you the options```

 ### Modification For Lambda
-Code changes are required for this script to make it comaptible with Lambda.
+Code changes are required for this script to make it compatible with Lambda.

 * Block that needs to be replaced, from line 233 to 265